u3557110/HR-system/README.md

 A video of how to set up a file of a worker and an example of a finalised worker file will be provided in order to help the user to get used to the programme as soon as possible.

 ## Further Development
-- Tax Calculation for Each Employee
+- Tax calculation for each employee
 -

 ## Team